-A progress update on Reserve Funds initiative(s) was included with the most recent APR.
+The most recent Annual Performance Report (APR) included a progress update on Reserve Funds initiative(s).

-- 1. Provide a summary of the process the consortium uses to invest their reserve funds to support innovative consortium initiatives vs. separate and unrelated secondary and postsecondary initiatives. - 2.
+- 1. Provide a summary and documentation (e.g., meeting minutes, emails, governance procedure, etc.) of the consortium's decision-making process used to invest their reserve funds to support innovative consortium initiatives vs. separate and unrelated secondary and postsecondary initiatives. - 2.
+From the updates given in the most recent APR, submit documentation under one of the Reserve categories for both secondary and postsecondary showing how the funds were utilized (e.g., professional development workshop agenda, program flyer promotion, equipment purchases, outcome report summary, etc.). - 3.
 If applicable, provide information on anything not previously submitted with the most recent APR.